garyb9/shatter/README.md

 # Shatter
-Cryptocurrency based Imageboard, built on Django REST API using React, Web3, Docker, Nginx and PostgreSQL.
+Shatter is an experimental Cryptocurrency and NFT based Imageboard, built on Django REST API using React, Web3, Docker, Nginx and PostgreSQL.

 ## Development instructions (Docker)